NET-BYU/bUE-lake_tests/README.md

 sudo cp bue.service.txt /etc/systemd/system/bue.service
 ```

-Before activating the service, be sure to edit lines 7 and 8 in your newly created `/etc/systemd/system/bue.service` by changing the value `/path/to/uw_env/...` to whatever path it takes to get to `/uw_env/`.
+Before activating the service, be sure to edit lines 7 and 8 in your newly created `/etc/systemd/system/bue.service` by changing the value `/path/to/uw_env/...` to whatever path it takes to get to `/uw_env/` and the other paths to your `lake_tests/` folder.
 There are three isntances of this, so be sure to change them all.

 ### Creating the `config.yaml` file